Kitware/CMake/Help/manual/cmake-file-api.7.rst

   ``workingDirectory``
     Optional member that is present when the DEBUGGER_WORKING_DIRECTORY target property is set.
-    The member will also be present in Visual Studio Generator scenarios when VS_DEBUGGER_WORKING_DIRECTORY is set.
+    The member will also be present in :ref:`Visual Studio Generators` when VS_DEBUGGER_WORKING_DIRECTORY is set.

     This field was added in codemodel version 2.8.